RamiresOliv/ArrayPrinter/README.md

 # ArrayPrinter
 > Print Array values using Node

+I just did this out of boredom and wanted to save it for future use, perhaps.
+If you have a bug or problem, I don't even know if I'll fix it.<br>
 I was bored so..
 Yeah.
 I maded a Node.js module for print arrays........
 I..
 Well.
 Good luck bye.

 using: